mhahsler/seriation/README.md

   embedding (t-SNE)
 - **UMAP** - Order along the 1D embedding produced by uniform manifold approximation and projection
-- **VAE** - Order along the 1D embedding produced by a variational autoencoder

 ### Other methods